assemble/assemble-boilerplate-sitemap/README.md

 The example shows how to generate a **sitemap from a template**:

-* `sitemap.hbs`, our template: This is the Handlebars template for our sitemap, the only file we really "need".
+* `sitemap.hbs` template: This is the Handlebars template for our sitemap, the only file we really "need".
 The other files are used for examples.
-* `sitemap.json`, for mock data to populate the sitemap.
+* `sitemap.json` example data to populate the sitemap.
 An example is also provided for creating a sitemap using only the template and built-in variables.
-* `config.yml`, optional example config data for the Assemble to task, like the paths to our sitemap files.
+* `config.yml` (optional) configuration data for the Assemble task, such as paths to our sitemap files.
+If you've used Jekyll you will be familiar with this concept, although Assemble offers far more flexibility, so you can get rid of this file and put the data in the task, in YAML Front-Matter, or in a JSON file if you want.

 ## Getting Started